Frequently asked questions

 - a car (obviously)

-- a minimum of a two layer Nomex suit (starting at £170 from Advance Autosport)
+- a minimum of a two layer Nomex suit that conforms to the appropriate regulations

 So for less than the price of a pair of twin carbs you're ready to go!
-Oh and you'll need about a hundred and thirty quid to enter the race meeting (for which you get 4 tickets - Bug Jam tickets cost £50 each - do the maths!)
+Oh and you'll need about a hundred and thirty quid to enter the race meeting (for which you get 4 tickets - Bug Jam tickets cost £70 each upwards - do the maths!)

 The four entry tickets to events can be distributed to your crew (i.e. helpful friends) to share the cost of the race entry.
 On top of which you get to be involved with all that as a 'racer' in the pits!